nikitamandhan10/nikitamandhan10/README.md

 ---

 ## 🌟 What I’m Working On
+- Preparing for Data Engineer roles
+- Building small, focused projects that demonstrate production-ready data pipelines
 - Exploring **AI-powered data workflows** and **agentic systems**
-- Learning **LangChain** for LLM integrations
-- Learning prompt engineering and cloud operations
 ---

 ## 📫 Connect With Me